Media Center Information

 - Students must see a member of the media staff before using the printer.

-- Students must have a signed agenda to access the media center.
+- Students must have a pass to access the media center.

 - Students must sign in at the front desk upon entering the media center.